ThorntonLab/RMarkdown_beamer_slides_template/README.md

 ## To use this repository

+Click `Use this template` from the `GitHub` interface.
+Choose a name for your new repository.
+You will get a copy of this repository with all the files but none of the commit history.

 ## Required R packages

 It is probably helpful to make sure all of your packages are up to date!